amlcurran/ShowcaseView/README.md

 **IMPORTANT NOTICE**

-*I am no longer actively working on the master branch.
-This is due to a much larger rewrite being performed on the [new-scv branch](https://github.com/amlcurran/ShowcaseView/tree/new-scv).
-Please see that branch for the aims of that rewrite - some point soon that branch will become this master and this will become a legacy branch.*
+*I am no longer actively working on this legacy branch.
+This is due to a much larger rewrite on master.
+Please use this branch if you want features missing from v5 only.*

 ShowcaseView library
 ====